Research-IT-Swiss-TPH/dct-comparator/README.md

 ## Usage

 After installing the dependencies, you can use the form comparison tool via a Jupyter Notebook or a Python script.

+### Compare XLSForms

 Below is an example of how to use the tool to compare two XLSForm files:

-1. Prepare your XLSForm files
+Prepare your XLSForm files and place them in a known directory (e.g., a data/ folder).
-Ensure you have two XLSForm Excel files to compare:

-A reference form (e.g., WHOVA2016_v1_5_3_XLS_form_for_ODK.xlsx)
+* A reference form (e.g., WHOVA2016_v1_5_3_XLS_form_for_ODK.xlsx)

-A current form (e.g., WHOVA2022_XLS_form_for_ODK.xlsx)
+* A current form (e.g., WHOVA2022_XLS_form_for_ODK.xlsx)

-Place them in a known directory (e.g., a data/ folder).

 Example code snippet